ExpressLRS/Docs/docs/quick-start/receivers/flash2400.md

                     ![LEDSEQ_WIFI_UPDATE](https://cdn.discordapp.com/attachments/738450139693449258/921065813983760384/LEDSEQ_WIFI_UPDATE_2_3.gif)
                     </figure>

             ???
-Warning "My Receiver has Solid LED and won't go into WiFi Mode!"
-                Go back to the [Receiver Wiring] step.
+Warning "My Receiver has Solid LED and won't go into WiFi Mode! (click/tap to expand)" Go back to the [Receiver Wiring] step.

                 If you have previously attempted updating your receiver, there's a possibility it was soft-bricked.
 Go over the [Unbricking] procedure to recover it.